awsdocs/amazon-eks-user-guide/doc_source/eks-ami-build-scripts.md

 For more information, see the repositories on GitHub at [https://github\.com/awslabs/amazon\-eks\-ami](https://github.com/awslabs/amazon-eks-ami)\.

 Amazon EKS optimized Amazon Linux 2 contains an optional bootstrap flag to enable the `containerd` runtime\.
-When bootstrapped in Amazon EKS optimized accelerated Amazon Linux AMIs for version `1.21`, [AWSInferentia](http://aws.amazon.com/machine-learning/inferentia/) workloads are not supported\.